WllaTalafha/reading-notes/stateAndProps.md

 ### **8- What are some examples of things that we could store in state?**

-you can use state with forms to store the data from the user; like texts, numbers, checkboxes(true or false), and so on. also, you can use state with everything you want to change dynamically by user request; like a counter that changes every time for the same component.
+- you can use state with forms to store the data from the user; like texts, numbers, checkboxes(true or false), and so on.
+- also, you can use state with everything you want to change dynamically by user request; like a counter that changes every time for the same component.

+---

-Things I want to know more about
+### **Things I want to know more about**
-I would practice with state and props more and more to understand them correctly.
+- I would practice with state and props more and more to understand them correctly.